Orlando’s Mills 50 District

 There are countless reasons to visit Orlando — and we’re not just talking about theme park rides and standalone attractions!
 For locals, the main draws can be found outside our tourism district, where eclectic neighborhoods and charming, smaller cities offer unique dining, nightlife, shopping and culture that are worth experiencing.

-One of the best examples, the Mills 50 district, is adjacent to downtown and waiting for your visit.
+One of the best examples, Orlando's Mills 50 District, is part of the Orlando Main Streets program and waiting for your visit.
 Here’s why you’ll want to make it part of your plans the next time you’re in Orlando!

 Getting to Know Orlando’s Mills 50 District

-The tree-lined district is known for its assortment of brightly colored, professionally illustrated murals that pay homage to various aspects of Orlando living.
-Mills 50 also hosts a culturally diverse lineup of restaurants, nightspots (including live music venues), retailers and service providers, plus a one-of-a-kind city park that’s packed with museums, galleries and theaters.
+The Mills 50 District is known for its assortment of brightly colored, professionally illustrated murals that pay homage to various aspects of Orlando living.
+Laying claim to a sizable Asian-American and Pacific Islander community, Mills 50 also hosts a culturally diverse lineup of restaurants, nightspots (including live music venues), retailers and service providers, and provides quick access to a one-of-a-kind city park that’s packed with museums, galleries and theaters.
 You can easily spend a day exploring everything this area has to offer!

 Dining & Nightlife in Orlando’s Mills 50 District

 You won’t lack for great places to eat when you visit Mills 50 — particularly if you’re into Eastern cuisine.
-Covering a range of flavors, standouts include Hawkers Asian Street Fare, Mamak Asian Street Food, Poke Hana, Pop Thai, Shin Jung Korean Restaurant and Yamasan Sushi & Grill.
-(Want to drink like you’re in Asia?
-Head to Tori Tori, a Japanese pub that's opening summer 2019.)
+Covering a range of flavors and cultures, standouts include Chuan Lu Garden, Hawkers Asian Street Food, Little Saigon, Mamak Asian Street Food, Ming’s Bistro, Nha Trang Subs, Poke Hana, Pop Thai, Shin Jung Korean Restaurant, Sticky Rice, and Yamasan Sushi & Grill, among many others.
+Want to drink like you’re in Asia?
+Head to Tori Tori, a Japanese pub!

-Mills 50 also has the original Black Bean Deli, which has been serving traditional Cuban dishes for nearly 20 years.
-Or, opt for Spanish tapas at Santiago’s Bodega or contemporary Mexican cuisine at Black Rooster Taqueria.
+Mills 50 also has Black Bean Deli, which has been serving traditional Cuban dishes for nearly 20 years.
+Or, opt for contemporary Mexican cuisine at Black Rooster Taqueria.
 Can’t decide between Asian and Hispanic/Latin menus?
 Mix and match at popular fusion restaurants such as Pig Floyd’s Urban Barbakoa and Tako Cheena!

-However, Mills 50’s dining choices absolutely pale in comparison to its nightlife.
-One of the most esteemed venues is Will’s Pub, which is a great place to see live bands — as is its sister club, Lil Indies.
+Mills 50’s dining choices are perfectly complemented by its nightlife.
+One of the most popular venues is Will’s Pub, which is a great place to see live bands — as are its sister clubs, Lil Indies and Dirty Laundry.
+But .
 But the fact is, you can’t throw a stone without hitting a memorable place to grab a drink in this district.
 It even makes its own alcohol, thanks to Ten10 Brewing Co. and Quantum Leap Winery!

 The collection also includes Orlando Science Center, which is one of Orlando’s many STEM-focused attractions geared toward kids and their families.
-Last but not least, the park hosts the annual Orlando International Fringe Theatre Festival, aka Orlando Fringe, which showcases a plethora of theatrical offerings and is the longest-running event of its type in the United States.
+And every May, the park hosts the annual Orlando International Fringe Theatre Festival, aka Orlando Fringe, which showcases a plethora of theatrical productions and is the longest-running event of its type in the United States.

 Learn more: Orlando STEM Attractions